Steps to Earning Substance Abuse Counselor Certification in Indiana

 Indiana has a range of public and private degree and certificate programs that focus on addiction counseling.

-Indiana Wesleyan University and Martin University both offer substance abuse bachelor’s degree programs that include practicum experiences.
+Indiana Wesleyan University and Martin University both offer substance abuse bachelor’s degree programs that include the required 350-hour practicum experiences and cover all BHHSLB-required coursework topics.

 The sooner you graduate, the sooner you can join the ranks of the professionals working to help those suffering from addiction!